Our favorite hero from Eric Carle's The Very Hungry Caterpillar is here to guide your child through an exploration of early math concepts.

 The app designs immediately lends itself to problem-solving.
 There are no words explaining how to play, allowing children to jump right in and figure it out.
 Throughout play, soothing background music is playing and familiar scenes from Carle's books appear.
 Children are gradually challenged, managing levels of frustration.
 When a child is incorrect, the app calmly points out the mistake and allows the child to try again.

 *Remember, as with all media, it's best if you and your child play together.
 The American Pediatrics Association recommends that children ages 2 to 5 have a trusted adult to relate what they're seeing to the world around them.
 They also suggest that screen time be limited to one hour a day for this age group.
-For more information, take a look at their recommendations for media usage.
+For more information, take a look at their recommendations for media usageopens a new window.